 The Enviromental Advantages

-The system also yields environmental advantages as less concrete is used, there is less waste and less excavated material is disposed to landfill.
+The system also yields environmental advantages as less concrete is used, there is less waste and less excavated material is disposed of in landfill.
 An annual saving of over 22,000 tonnes of CO2e is estimated in the UK if all manholes manufactured by members of The British Precast Drainage Association changed to the new precast base system.

 The quality of material and finish is well above that normally achieved on site and the full system is manufactured under factory conditions by third party certified companies to ISO 9001 quality management system.
-Products are Kitemarked to BS EN 1917:2002 and BS 5911-3:2010Concrete Manholes and Inspection Chambers and tested under laboratory conditions.
+Products are Kitemarked to BS EN 1917:2002 and BS 5911-3:2010Concrete Manhole rings and Inspection Chambers and tested under laboratory conditions.

 UK Water companies have embraced the new precast manhole base system and given their acceptance to use the design for new projects in lieu of traditional in-situ construction and full acceptance is anticipated throughout the UK.